International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Dr. Ranbir Singh.
 Effect of cross training programme on body composition variables of M.P.Ed and B.P.Ed students.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(2): 281-282.
+Int J Yogic Hum Mov Sports Sciences 2017;2(2):281-282.